Church of Saint Demetrius, Budapest: 20th century and destruction

-In 1907 the church got a new bell which was consecrated by Bishop Lukijan Bogdanović and it was first tolled on the 40th anniversary service of King Franz Joseph's coronation on 8 June.
-In the spring of 1916 the bells were requisitioned by the government and melted down for war uses.
-In 1933-1934 a large part of Tabán district was demolished by the municipality of Budapest but the church, which was still in use by the Eparchy of Buda, was preserved.
-The 1934 urban plan of the municipality foresaw the creation of a sunken courtyard around the church and a row of arches on the side of the planned new thoroughfare.
-However in the following years a new park was created on the site of the demolished district, and the excavated Tabán ruins were incorporated into the design of the green area.
-The last buildings around the church, including the large tenement house owned by the Serbian parish and the old parish house were demolished in 1938.
-In the last ten years of its existence the church was stranded in the middle of the park as almost every traces of the former Rácváros disappeared due to the large-scale demolitions.
-The Serbian Orthodox population in the area was also greatly reduced following these changes.
+In 1907, the church was fitted with a new bell, which was consecrated by Bishop Lukijan Bogdanović and first tolled on 8 June, the service marking the 40th anniversary of Franz Joseph's coronation.
+In the spring of 1916, the bells were requisitioned by the government and melted down for war purposes.
+In 1933–1934, much of Tabán was demolished by the municipality of Budapest, but the church, which was still in use by the Eparchy of Buda, was preserved.
+The 1934 urban plan envisaged the creation of a sunken courtyard around the church and a row of arches along a planned new thoroughfare.
+However, in the following years a new park was laid out on the site of the demolished district, and the excavated Tabán ruins were incorporated into the design of the green area.
+The last buildings around the church, including the large tenement house owned by the Serbian parish and the old parish house, were demolished in 1938.
+In the last ten years of its existence, the church stood isolated in the middle of a park, as almost all traces of the former Rácváros had disappeared due to large-scale demolitions.
+The Serbian Orthodox population in the area was also greatly reduced as a result of these changes.

-The building was seriously damaged in the siege of Budapest in 1944-45.
-The Rococo spire and the roof was destroyed, and parts of the vault fell down but the interior and the iconostasis survived the destruction.
-The liturgical objects and the paintings were saved by the last parish priest, Vujicsics Dusán (Dušan Vujičić).
-Although the church was not fit for use, the priest strongly opposed its demolition.
-In early 1946 György Zubkovics (Georgije Zubković), the Bishop of Buda asked the government for help but the municipality and the Fővárosi Közmunkatanács (Council of Public Works) was against the restoration the church.
-The urban planners at the time regarded the cathedral obsolete and a hindrance to the intended restructuring of the bridgehead area.
+The building was seriously damaged in the siege of Budapest in 1944–45.
+The Rococo spire and the roof were destroyed, and parts of the vault collapsed, but the interior and the iconostasis remained intact.
+The liturgical objects and the paintings were saved by the parish priest, Dusán Vujicsics (Dušan Vujičić).
+Although the church was no longer fit for use, the priest strongly opposed its demolition.
+In early 1946, György Zubkovics (Georgije Zubković), the Bishop of Buda, appealed to the government for assistance, but the municipality and the Council of Public Works opposed the restoration of the church.
+Contemporary urban planners regarded the cathedral as obsolete and a hindrance to the planned restructuring of the bridgehead area.

 The ruined church was finally demolished in 1949.
-The cast iron railings of the churchyard were re-erected in the garden of the Serbian Orthodox Church of Budakalász, and a few pieces of furniture were moved by Vujicsics Dusán to the Serbian Orthodox Church in Pest.
-The area was landscaped but a little more than ten years later it was completely restructured again when the new Elisabeth Bridge was built.
-In 1962 new roads and a traffic interchange was built covering the land where the cathedral had stood.
-In 2014 a memorial bell was erected nearby which was created by Kristóf Petrika and László Rétháti.
-The bell is decorated with the coat-of-arms of the Eparchy of Buda and a Serbian inscription recalling the foundation and the destruction of the former Orthodox cathedral.
+The cast-iron railings of the churchyard were re-erected in the garden of the Serbian Orthodox Church in Budakalász, while a few pieces of furniture were transferred by Dusán Vujicsics to the Serbian Orthodox Church in Pest.
+The area was landscaped, but just over a decade later it was fundamentally redeveloped during the construction of the new Elisabeth Bridge.
+In 1962, new roads and a traffic interchange were built over the site where the cathedral had once stood.
+In 2014, a memorial bell was erected nearby, designed by Kristóf Petrika and László Rétháti.
+The bell bears the coat of arms of the Eparchy of Buda and a Serbian inscription commemorating the foundation and later destruction of the former Serbian Orthodox cathedral.